ue22-p20/web-intro/notebooks/43-exo-spinning-wheel.md

 * attach to the `load` event of your page
-* a function that creates the spinning wheel and then and stops it after a fixed duration
+* a function that creates the spinning wheel
+* and then stops it after a fixed duration

 +++ {"slideshow": {"slide_type": ""}}

-## remember also that
+## also remember that

 +++